crisdiaz-github/FPS_Online/README.md

 It was a group project, my classmate did the art and i did the programming.

+**The server which the game sessions and accounts were assigned is not active anymore.**

 **Video:** https://drive.google.com/file/d/168EinP-CeXLMbyVJnC5FDlmOVd0EQNEm/view?usp=sharing

 **Project files:** https://drive.google.com/file/d/1dHRZYLmYmFPlmnUgudFEmXroC32gmor6/view?usp=sharing